Ngash254/youtube-clone/README.md

-# YouTube Clone with react and firebase
+# YouTube Clone with react, redux and firebase